PPC Management South Africa: What Good Management Looks Like

 Depending on the business, PPC management may include:

 In many South African businesses, Google Ads still carries the most direct-intent load.
-But the management discipline should still apply across channels where paid traffic is being bought intentionally.
+The same management discipline should apply across channels where paid traffic is being bought intentionally.

 The operational habits that usually separate strong managers from weak ones